Pearls from artists* # 256

 Comments are welcome!

 Posted on July 12, 2017, in An Artist's Life, Creative Process, Inspiration, Pearls from Artists, Quotes, Working methods and tagged "a passion for work", "Offering", "Upstream: Selected Essays", effort, labor, Mary Oliver, pastel, persistence, sandpaper, skill.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 256.